 Action threatening or causing damage to property or inconvenience to other users may lead to exclusion.
 An allegation of misuse of University property contrary to local rules may be referred to the Proctors’ Office for investigation as a possible disciplinary offence under Statute XI.

 10.1 Proctors’ powers

-Students at Oxford may be subject to two sets of disciplinary regulations: the University’s conduct regulations (which apply to all students) and, for all students who have a college, to the college rules and by-laws provided in your college handbook or equivalent document.
+Students at Oxford may be subject to two sets of disciplinary regulations: the University’s conduct regulations (which apply to all students) and, for all students who belong to a college, to the college rules and by-laws provided in your college handbook or equivalent document.

 - enforce, and prevent any breach of, Statute XI

-- deal with any complaint that a University member has committed a breach of Statute XI
+- deal with any complaint that a student has committed a breach of Statute XI

 - identify the person responsible for any such breach.